-SynBio is a related party of ours, with a share ownership of approximately 36.3% of the total issued common stock as of March 31, 2016.
+SynBio is a related party of ours, with a share ownership of approximately 9.9% of the total issued common stock and all of our outstanding Series A Preferred Stock as of October 6, 2016.

 PJSC Pharmsynthez

 In November 2011, we entered into a collaborative research and development license agreement with PJSC Pharmsynthez (formerly OJSC Pharmsynthez, the Pharmsynthez Arrangement) pursuant to which we granted an exclusive license to Pharmsynthez to develop, commercialize and market six product candidates based on the Company's PolyXen and ImuXen technology anywhere within Russia and the CIS.
 In exchange, Pharmsynthez granted us an exclusive license to use any pre-clinical and clinical data developed by Pharmsynthez, within the scope of the Pharmsynthez Arrangement, and to engage in further research, development and commercialization of drug candidates in any territory outside of Russia and the CIS at the Company's own expense.